Sign In / Sign Out

 About the project

 Arizona has been one of the epicenters of the ongoing COVID-19 pandemic.
 As the number of infections and the number of deaths go up and down, marginalized populations remain disproportionately impacted by this public health crisis and are in need of urgent relief.

-Addressing this need, the Center for the Study of Religion and Conflict has partnered with the the Henry Luce Foundation to advance the ASU/Luce COVID-19 Rapid Relief project.
+Addressing this need, the Center for the Study of Religion and Conflict has partnered with the the Henry Luce Foundation to advance the ASU/Luce COVID-19 Rapid Relief project, providing over $100,000 in COVID-19 relief to Arizona’s vulnerable populations.
 Under the direction of John Carlson and Tracy Fessenden, the project is awarding grants to nonprofit organizations that provide direct COVID-19 relief to vulnerable individuals, families, and communities in Arizona.

 Grant funding is designed to complement and expand the capacity of regional nonprofit organizations that are focused on providing direct support to marginalized communities, including: